The State of Startup Fundraising: Focus on Europe

 Atomico's analysis paints a broader picture of European venture capital activity, totaling $45 billion, nearly half of 2022's $85 billion.
 Despite the decline from the peak of 2021/22, the growth trend remains positive when viewed against the backdrop of 2020, albeit at a slower pace.
 Notably, European valuations are significantly lower than their US counterparts, with median seed rounds in the US at $11.5 million compared to Europe's $5.7 million.

-In terms of sector focus, Europe diverges from the US with 27% of venture capital flowing into carbon and energy sectors, unlike the US where AI commanded 26% of venture investments.
-This indicates a regional prioritisation of sectors deemed critical or promising by investors, shaped by broader economic and societal goals.
+In terms of sector focus, Europe diverges from the US, with 27% of venture capital flowing into the carbon and energy sectors, unlike the US, where AI commanded 26% of venture investments.
+This indicates a regional prioritization of sectors deemed critical or promising by investors, shaped by broader economic and societal goals.

 These insights collectively offer a complex picture of the current startup and venture capital environment, marked by cautious optimism, sector-specific dynamics, and regional disparities.
 As the global economy navigates through uncertainty, these trends provide valuable markers for investors, entrepreneurs, and policymakers aiming to understand and engage with the evolving landscape of innovation and investment.